Shakeelkhuhro/CloudOps-Insight/README.md

 Diagrams and dashboards
 -----------------------

-- The repository includes a Mermaid architecture diagram (`diagrams/architecture.mmd`) and a short explanation here.
+- The repository includes a Mermaid architecture diagram (`diagrams/architecture.mmd`).
 - Grafana provisioning files live under `infra/grafana/provisioning`.
 You can import the dashboard JSON into Grafana or view the JSON directly.

 Security & cost notes (important for students)